-Smart TV evolves as a newer generation for hybrid televisions, integrated with Internet connectivity.
-It provides the ability for a user to communicate with the television using apps, on demand media & various input devices such as; motion sensors, voice, video, etc. Moreover, Smart TVs also allow external storage devices such as; smart phones, USB device, camera, etc. Smart TVs usually come as a standalone product with pre-installed OS or even a normal television can be utilized by set top boxes pre-built with Smart TV OS.
+Smart TV evolves as a newer generation of hybrid televisions, integrated with Internet connectivity.
+It provides the ability for a user to communicate with the television using apps, on-demand media & various input devices such as; motion sensors, voice, video, etc. Moreover, Smart TVs also allow external storage devices such as; smartphones, USB devices, cameras, etc. Smart TVs usually come as a standalone product with pre-installed OS or even a normal television can be utilized by set-top boxes pre-built with Smart TV OS.
 Some of the popular platforms that Smart TVs incorporate:

 - Android TV

 - Samsung Tizen

 - Google TV

 Smart TVs offer pre-built stock apps or access to the store to download specific apps.
 Considering all the functionalities of Smart TV, information such as; channel information, application data, pictures, videos, external media footprints & device usage timeline data, can be utilized by an investigator.
 The primary step toward conducting Smart TV forensics is forensic data acquisition.

 Depending on the manufacturer of the Smart TV, internal storage media can be the primary source to acquire remnant data or perform forensic imaging.
 Popular Smart TVs prefer flash-based memory as their primary storage media.
 Here are a few methods to acquire Smart TV remnant data:

 Chip Off Forensics: